abelsiqueira/perprof-py/perprof/examples/README.md

 # Examples

-There are two files in this folder that correspond to the results of two
+There are three files in this folder that correspond to the results of three
-solvers: Alpha and Beta.

-In addition, a third file can be generated from the combination of these two, and is completely ficticious.
+solvers: Alpha, Beta and Gamma.
+The results of Gamma is a mix of Alpha and Beta and was generated using `perprof/examples/gen-gamma.py` (you can rerun the script and it will overwrite the results with another mix).

 To generate some examples of use, execute